How long can the average man stay erect?

 Different factors, such as a person's state of mind and health condition, will determine how long their erection will last.
 That said, there's no standard duration of time an average man should stay erect.

-- Most men can stay erect for about 5-10 minutes; however, there is no standard set time on how long the average man can stay erect.
+- People with penises can often stay erect for about 5–10 minutes; however, there is no standard set time on how long the average man can stay erect.

 - Different factors like medications, stress, fatigue, excess alcohol consumption, and medications can affect the duration of erection in the average man.

-- Things you can do to make your erections last longer include, exercising regularly, eating healthy meals, maintaining a healthy weight, and limiting alcohol intake.
+- Things you can do to make your erections last longer include exercising regularly, eating healthy meals, maintaining a healthy weight, and limiting your alcohol intake.

 "There is no ideal duration of erection for sex.
 However, a normal erection can last an average of 10 minutes in the average man," Chike John Okeke, MBBS, MD(Ph.D.), FMCS (Urol), a consultant urologist at Lagos University Teaching Hospital, told SemicHealth.

 Because people view sex differently, some only care about climaxing, while others want sex to last as long as possible.
 For people with penises, the latter means harder and longer-lasting erections.

 Such expectations have put some people under unnecessary pressure, popping pills like Viagra (even when they don’t have erectile dysfunction) and taking energy drinks so that they can sustain their erections and last longer in bed.

 This article discusses how long an erection lasts in an average man, dispelling societal and cultural notions of how long it should last in healthy people.
 It will also discuss factors that can affect erection duration, what can be done to make erections last longer, as well as when to be concerned about erectile dysfunction.

 An erection is simply the hardening of the penis that occurs when a person is aroused.